Yeah, being a playful, positive parent is important. But you may be thinking, “How can I squeeze in playfulness when I’m already busy?”

 And don’t forget to put away your phone. 🙂

-Did you find any of the above ideas helpful?
-Do you have your own favorite playful activities?
+What are your favorite playful activities?
 Please share in the comments below.

 Want to Make Parenting Easier?